HommaF/pos_selection_pipeline/README.md

 # pos_selection_pipeline
-This is the repository to work on the positive selection pipeline this is test number 2
+This is the repository to work on the positive selection pipeline\\
+test